The ABC Finance Bridging Loan Calculator

 Where both rolled-up or serviced interest is comfortable, our expert bridging loan advisors will help you to understand the benefits of each route.

-Bridging Finance is usually considered a short-term product.
-Most bridging loans are for between 1-12 months; however, there are lenders who will offer terms of up to 2 years.
-When calculating your bridging loan costs, a term of up to 2 years is realistic.
+Bridging Finance is often referred to as a short-term product.
+Most loans are for between 1-12 months; however, there are lenders who will offer terms of up to 2 years.